Georgetown, Texas: Modern history

 Georgetown was an agrarian community for most of the 19th and early 20th centuries.
 The Shawnee Trail, a cattle trail that led from Texas to the rail centers in Kansas and Missouri, crossed through Georgetown.
 The establishment of Southwestern University in 1873 and construction of a railroad in 1878 contributed to the town's growth and importance.
 A stable economy developed, based largely on agricultural activity.
 Cotton was the dominant crop in the area between the 1880s and the 1920s.
 In this period, Williamson County was once the top producer of cotton in Texas.

 At one time, Georgetown was served by two national railroads, the International-Great Northern Railroad (I-GN), which eventually was merged into the Missouri Pacific, and the Missouri–Kansas–Texas Railroad (M-K-T).
 Both supported the transport of commodities to market: beef cattle and cotton.
 The regional Georgetown and Granger Railroad (GGR) was completed to Austin in 1904.
 Georgetown is served today by the Georgetown Railroad, a 'short line' railroad that uses portions of the former M-K-T and the I-GN to connect with the Union Pacific Railroad at Round Rock and at Granger.

 Georgetown has also been home to minor league baseball: the 1914 Georgetown Collegians began play as charter members of the Class D level Middle Texas League.

 In 1921 a low-pressure system from a hurricane settled in over Williamson County and brought more than 23 inches of rain in Taylor and more than 18 inches of rain in Georgetown.
 The flooding resulted in the death of 156 persons, many of them farm laborers.
 There was also extensive property damage, and Georgetown residents sought to begin flood control.

 The U.S. Army Corps of Engineers completed construction of a dam more than 50 years later, on the north fork of the San Gabriel River, to create and impound Lake Georgetown, which opened officially on October 5, 1979.
 Both Georgetown and Round Rock own water rights to Lake Georgetown for municipal water use.

 Population growth and industrial expansion continued modestly in the 20th century until about 1960, when residential, commercial, and industrial development, due to major growth and urban expansion of nearby Austin, greatly accelerated.
-In 2008, Fortune Small Business magazine ranked Georgetown as the second-best city in the nation to "live and launch" a new business.

 In March 2015, Georgetown announced that their municipal-owned utility, Georgetown Utility Systems, would begin buying 100% of power for its customers from wind and solar farms by 2017, effectively making the city 100% green-powered.

 Texas historical marker for the Ku Klux Klan trials.
 The marker is on the Williamson County Courthouse grounds.